 Technically, word-of-mouth is the oldest and the most effective form of restaurant marketing that we can think of.
 The fastest and most effective marketing technique is one where one investment (one customer) can yield more outputs (more customers).
-According to a report, ninety-two per cent of consumers around the world say they trust earned media, such as word-of-mouth and recommendations from friends and family,
+According to a report, ninety-two percent of consumers around the world say they trust earned media, such as word-of-mouth and recommendations from friends and family.

 Reviews by friends and family and online reviews influence our food choices and destinations; hence, a significant focus should also be given to boost the Word of Mouth Marketing for restaurants.
 Word-of-mouth marketing in the restaurant industry is one of the most effective marketing practice.

 Employing Word of Mouth in Your Restaurant Marketing Plan

-Word of Mouth Marketing for restaurants revolves around 3 E’s of marketing- Engage, Equip and Encourage, and Empower.
+Word-of-mouth marketing in the restaurant industry revolves around 3 E’s of marketing- Engage, Equip and Encourage, and Empower.
 Let us dig further into the 3 E’s of word-of-mouth restaurant marketing, where we will also discuss how to put word-of-mouth into action-

 1. Engage Your Customers